RAUC

 Note

-These key and cert is only a development key and cert.
-For productive usage, please create your own.
+This key and cert is only a development key and cert.
+For productive usage, please create your own ones.

 Install the bundle on the module